-Currently, the Student Support Network has representatives from: Residential Life and Housing (Undergraduate and Graduate), University Counseling Center, Interfaith Chapel, University Heath Service, International Services Office, Dean of Students, University Intercessor, Public Safety, University Health Promotions, the College Center for Advising Services, Center for Excellence in Teaching and Learning, Bursars Office, Financial Aid, Fraternity and Sorority Affairs, Athletics, Wilson Commons Student Activities, the Office of Minority Student Affairs, Kearns Center, Parent and Family Relations, Admissions, and the Intercultural Center.
+Currently, the Student Support Network has representatives from: Residential Life and Housing (Undergraduate and Graduate), University Counseling Center, Interfaith Chapel, University Heath Service, International Services Office, Dean of Students, Public Safety, University Health Promotions, the College Center for Advising Services, Center for Excellence in Teaching and Learning, Bursars Office, Financial Aid, Fraternity and Sorority Affairs, Athletics, Wilson Commons Student Activities, the Office of Minority Student Affairs, Kearns Center, Parent and Family Relations, Disability Resources, Admissions, and the Intercultural Center.

 On a weekly basis, representatives are asked to review a confidential list of students who have been identified through the CARE Network, and to provide the CARE Team with any additional information that would assist in the support of these students.
-The CARE Network enables members of the University community to express their concern about a student, an incident, or a humanitarian issue.
-The CARE Network provides recommendations to campus and community resources in order to promote students overall wellness and success.